-There are three set rules for magic in Exalted: "No time travel", "Once Exalted, you cannot Un-Exalt."note Elaborating: Un-Exalting results in death, no exceptions. and "No resurrections."
-Of course, this being Exalted, those rules exist mostly for Solar Circle Sorcerers to kick them in the nuts and steal their lunch money, but you will never see official Charms or Spells from White Wolf that allow you to break those rules; Bend, maybe but break, no. Below are some examples.
+In Exalted there are three set rules for magic: "No time travel", "Once Exalted, you cannot Un-Exalt."note Elaborating: Un-Exalting results in death, no exceptions. and "No resurrections."
+This being Exalted, those rules exist mostly for Solar Circle Sorcerers to kick them in the nuts and steal their lunch money, but you will never see official Charms or Spells from White Wolf that allow you to break those rules; Bend, maybe but break, no. Below are some examples.

 There is an exception to the "No Resurrection" rule, and it's a long story why and how it can be achieved.
-When the Primordials surrendered to the Exalted hosts, they forego their ability to rewind time and undo death in Creation.
-Said Primordials are then imprisoned/become Hell.
+When the Primordials surrendered to the Exalted hosts, they forewent their ability to rewind time and undo death in Creation.
+Said Primordials were then imprisoned/became Hell.
 In Hell, they can do whatever they want, as long as the aforementioned term is not violated.
-In practice, now-Yozi primordials can undo casuality of something that happened within the last 5 days in Hell.
+In practice, now-Yozi Primordials can undo the casuality of something that happened within the last 5 days in Hell.
 This means that if your significant other died in Hell, you can surrender his or her thread of Fate to the Yozis, and if the Yozis see something to be gained from undoing the demise of the deceased, then a resurrection is in order.
 Considering who the Yozis are, it's an almost-certainty that the person will no longer be the same as who he or she was...

 The "No Time Travel" rule was repeatedly broken during the Primordial War(s), and there is nothing stopping you from playing a game set during that turbulent period.
 This was a time when Reality itself was the casualty of the war, so don't expect that rules taken for granted today existed in any form back then.

 The magic in Shadowrun has similar rules to Exalted: no resurrections, no time travel, and no teleportation.
 Furthermore, if you do not Awaken naturally, there is (practically) no chance that you ever will.
-That said, there are still several different flavors of magic-user.
+There are several different flavors of magic-user.

 Adepts are limited to one type of magic; this can be casting spells (sorcerers), summoning spirits (conjurers), or enhancing the capabilities of their own bodies ("Phys-Ads").